ctapnio/PodReco/README.md

 ![](screenshot2.png)

 ## Room for improvement
-* UX/UI can be improved (ie. use of whitespace, font change, color palette)
+* UX/UI can be improved (ie. use of whitespace, typography, color palette)
 * Security/authentication can be added to prevent users from deleting data